Water Quality Management

 Consumers bring in water samples from their homes to be tested.
 All the results of the analysis are interpreted and given to them.
 These results have enabled Rand Water to build up a database of tap water quality for various regions in Rand Water’s area of supply.

 The ultimate goal is to supply good quality water to consumers within Rand Water’s area of supply.

 Request factual information when confronted by Salesmen who prey on your peace of mind

 Some suppliers of home water treatment devices use scare tactics and ambiguous statements for marketing domestic water filters, often misleading consumers into purchasing expensive devices for supposed health reasons.

 Some traders promoting sales of a home water treatment device demonstrate colour change in tap water as opposed to the absence of such a change in their filtered water.
 The demonstration unit comprises two canned fruit bottles with an iron and aluminium electrode in each bottle.
 These electrodes are connected to a power source.

-The filtered water used in this experiment contains very low concentrations of dissolved salts.
+The filtered water used in this experiment contains very low concentrations of dissolved minerals.
 As a result, the water is unable to conduct current hence there is no reaction.
-Thus, scientifically proven it is not the water, but the electrode itself that causes the change in colour and the formation of visible particles in the water
+Thus, scientifically proven it is not the water, but the electrode itself that causes the change in colour and the formation of visible particles in the water.